Carroll County Animal Protection League

 Homeless animals are forced to defecate in public areas or on private lawns.

 Homeless animals are forced to find food in trash containers or may destroy property in search of food.

 Irresponsible breeding contributes to the problem of dog bites and attacks.

-Cost to build the no-kill animal shelter is: $800,000.00 and more from start to finish.
+Cost to build the no-kill animal shelter is: $1.2 Million and possibly more from start to finish.
 Many items will be required to take care of an animal entering our shelter and for general operations.
 We will also implement safety features for the animals, volunteers, and also for the general populous which will enter our shelter for adoption procedures and visitation.
 We feel once construction is underway and is seen by the general populous, members, and also visitors to Carroll County, Ohio, will increase monetary donations and donations of items needed for the animal shelter will increase also.